Alonetude represents a positive, integrated relationship with being alone, where one feels at home with oneself, regardless of physical company.

 The SPN Framework: Bridging Self and Scholarship

 Scholarly Personal Narrative (SPN) provides a unique “third space” where analytical reasoning and personal authenticity intersect.
 Unlike traditional academic writing that demands detachment, SPN validates the researcher’s situatedness as a strength.
 This methodology treats lived experience as data, subjected to the same thematic synthesis as empirical materials.
-My inquiry into alonetude utilized a four-phase process:
+My inquiry into alonetude utilised a four-phase process:

 - Pre-Search: I began by aligning my internal motivations with SPN’s methodological commitments, identifying the core thematic concern of intentional solitude.